FAQs

 3. What is meant by “team” for the purpose of the content?
 Teams must consist of 2 to 4 student team members and a faculty or administrator who can serve as a team mentor.
 NSF and AACC encourage teams to be diverse and multidisciplinary (comprised of engineers, STEM technicians, marketing and business students, humanities students, and more).

 4. Can multiple teams from the same college apply?
 Yes.
-Up to five teams from a single community college can apply.
+Up to three teams from a single community college can apply.
 However, no more than one team from an individual college would be selected to advance to the finalist round attending the Innovation Boot Camp.

 5. Can a student be on multiple teams?
 No. Each student can only be on one team.